Electronic structures and multi-orbital models of La$_3$Ni$_2$O$_7$ thin films at ambient pressure: Results

 The TB parameters of the twenty-two-orbital model are listed in Table~\ref{tab4}, while those of the eleven-orbital model are provided in Table~\ref{tab5}.
 Due to the symmetry between Stack 1 and Stack 2, only the parameters for Stack 1 are presented, and inter-stack hopping terms are not considered.
 Both models incorporate hopping interactions arising from $pd,pp$ orbital overlaps.
-Based on the TB parameters, we present the resulting band structure and Fermi surface for both the One-UC and Half-UC slabs, as shown in Fig.~\ref{fig5}.
-The resulting band structure in Fig.~\ref{fig5} covers an energy range akin to that of Fig.~\ref{fig4} and can also reproduce the main features at $E_\mathrm{F}$.
-Moreover, we find a strong hopping of 1.296 for eleven-orbital model and of 1.304/1.105 for twenty-two-orbital model between $d_{z^2}$ and two apical $p_{z'},p_{z''}$ that lie outside the bilayer, which manifest as two hole baths for NiO$_2$ plane and could be further integrated out in a L\"owdin downfolding technique \cite{downfold04}.
-The high-energy models will be useful for further study of electronic correlations in the dynamic mean field theory framework and other methods.
+Based on the TB parameters, we present the resulting band structure and Fermi surface for both the One-UC and Half-UC slabs, as shown in Figure~\ref{fig5}.
+The resulting band structure in Figure~\ref{fig5} covers an energy range akin to that of Figure~\ref{fig4} and can also reproduce the main features at $E_\mathrm{F}$.
+Furthermore, we find a hopping of 1.296 for eleven-orbital model and of 1.304/1.105 for twenty-two-orbital model between $d_{z^2}$ orbital and two apical $p_{z'},p_{z''}$ orbitals, which are crucial in estimating effective interlayer $d_{z^2}$ spin exchange coupling.
+The high-energy models would provide a foundation for further investigations of magnetic exchange coupling and electronic correlations.